Birmingham Repertory Theatre: Broad Street

 In 1998 the company opened "The Door" as a second auditorium specialising in new writing, replacing the Studio.

 In 2004 the company controversially cancelled a series of performances of Gurpreet Kaur Bhatti's play Behzti after protests from Birmingham's large Sikh community.

 One of the theatre's most notable productions is the stage version of Raymond Briggs' The Snowman which first premiered in 1993.
-It has since been presented at the REP regularly at Christmas, as well at Sadler's Wells (Peacock Theatre) and across the UK and the world.
+It has since been presented at the Rep regularly at Christmas, as well at Sadler's Wells (Peacock Theatre) and across the UK and the world.

 Between 2011 and 2013, the theatre was closed for rebuilding, as part of the Library of Birmingham complex.
-The company continued to perform from other local theatres during that time.
+The company continued to perform from other local theatres during that time such as the New Alexandra Theatre, Crescent Theatre and The Old Rep.

 There are two blue plaques on the exterior of the building, one commemorating the pioneer of aseptic surgery, Sampson Gamgee, who once lived on the site.

-The REP also has a youth theatre called "The Young REP" which attend Saturday classes and produce and perform their own drama.
-Recently, the Young REP have put on productions on the Main House Stage such as "The Rotters Club" and E. R. Braithwaite's "To Sir With Love".
-Dennis Kelly's "DNA" was also performed by the Young REP in the Studio Theatre in early 2018.
+The Rep also has a youth theatre called "The Young Rep" which attend Saturday classes and produce and perform their own drama.
+Recently, the Young Rep have put on productions on the Main House Stage such as The Rotters Club and E. R. Braithwaite's To Sir With Love.
+DNA by Dennis Kelly was also performed by the Young Rep in the Studio Theatre in early 2018.

-In the autumn of 2020, The REP revealed that they would hire spaces to operate a Nightingale Court from December that year to until the summer of 2021 to secure its future in the face of closure due to the Covid-19 pandemic.
+In the autumn of 2020, The Rep revealed that they would hire spaces to operate a Nightingale Court from December that year to until the summer of 2021 to secure its future in the face of closure due to the COVID-19 pandemic.
 This move divided opinion and was not received well by some artists, creatives and community leaders.